kolkhis/lac/src/u1lab.md

 # See if you can figure out how to both ignore case and only find the
 # word apple at the beginning of the line.

-# If you can’t, here’s the the answer.
+# If you can’t, here’s the answer.
 Try it:
 cat fruits.txt | grep -i "^apple"
 ```